rur/treetop-client/README.markdown

     compose: {
         "custom-compose": (next, prev) => {
             prev.parentNode.replaceChild(next, prev)
+            return (doMount) => {

-            // optionally sync or async component mounting return (done) => {
+                // optionally sync or async component unmounting + mounting doMount();
-                done();
             }
         }
     }
 })
 ```
+#### Matching compose attributes

-Now when a new element and old element have matching attribute values, the custom compose function will be used.
+A new element and old element must have matching attribute values for the custom compose function to be used.
+If these attribute values do not match for any reason, the library will fall back on the default 'replace in place'
+strategy.
 For example,

 ```
 <!-- Old -->
-<div id="example" treetop-compose="custom-compose">...</div>
+<div id="example" treetop-compose="custom-compose">stale content</div>

 <!-- New -->
-<div id="example" treetop-compose="custom-compose">new content</div>
+<div id="example" treetop-compose="custom-compose">updated content</div>
 ```

-If these attribute values do not match for any reason, the library will fall back on the default 'replace in place' strategy.

 ## Browser support